Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 According to the American Society of Clinical Oncology, “the best time to schedule your Pap test is at least 5 days after the end of your menstrual period.
 A Pap test can be done during your menstrual period, but it is better to schedule the test at another time.”

-So, yes, you technically can get your Pap done during your period, but talk to your provider if it looks like your appointment will fall during your period: They may prefer to reschedule.
+Yes, you can technically get your Pap done during your period.
+However, talk to your provider if your appointment coincides with your period as they may prefer to reschedule.

 How often should you get a Pap smear?

-The guidelines for cervical cancer screening change year to year but, in general, most professional societies (ACOG, USPSTF) currently recommend that everyone with a cervix have a Pap smear once every 3 years starting at age 21.9 After age 30 and at menopause, this frequency may be reevaluated by your healthcare provider depending on your health history and previous screening results.
+The guidelines for cervical cancer screening may vary annually.
+Most professional societies (ACOG, USPSTF) recommend individuals AFAB have a Pap smear every 3 years from age 21.9 Frequency may be adjusted after age 30 and menopause based on health history and prior screening results.

 HPV Testing: When is it necessary?

-Hold up: what’s HPV?
-Short for human papillomavirus, HPV refers to a group of viruses spread through sexual contact.
-There are more than 100 human papillomaviruses and they range in classification from low- to high-risk in terms of prognosis and complications.
-Thankfully, the majority are low-risk.
+HPV, short for human papillomavirus, is a group of viruses transmitted through sexual contact.
+There are over 100 types, classified from low to high risk in terms of prognosis.
+Most are low-risk.

-Some HPV strains cause no symptoms, while others can cause genital warts or warts around the anus, mouth, or throat.
-Certain types of HPV are considered very high-risk: these are the ones that lead to cervical and other cancers.
+Some HPV strains are asymptomatic, while others can cause genital warts or warts around the anus, mouth, or throat.
+Certain high-risk types of HPV can lead to cervical and other cancers.

 Another note on HPV: There is currently a vaccine available for HPV prevention, called Gardasil 9, and it is more than 99% effective.10 The target group for this vaccination is all genders at 11-12 years of age — but it can also be given safely to older teens and adults.
 It’s a two-part vaccine, with a second dose that must be administered within 6 to 12 months of the first.